FAQ

 • Be respectful to everyone in your host family.

-• No guests are allowed in your room without consulting your host first.
+• No guests are allowed in your room without first consulting your host.

 • No smoking inside the host’s home.